glenlong/wedding/src/content/posts/best-man-speech/prompts.md

 authors: ["Glen Long"]
 draft: false
 ---
-**So, you’re giving the best man’s speech at an upcoming wedding.**
+**So, you’re giving the Best Man’s speech at an upcoming wedding.**

 Congratulations!
-You must be a very important character in the cast of the groom's life.
+You must be a very important character in the cast of the Groom's life.

 That’s presumably why they've given you an important job to match your top dog status: delivering what is essentially the flagship speech at their wedding.